Call EPA 24 hours a day.1300 372 842 or 1300 EPA VIC

 PFAS-impacted liquid wastes cannot yet be treated through common trade waste treatment processes, as these processes do not effectively capture or destroy PFAS.
 PFAS-impacted liquid wastes require specialist treatment to capture and destroy PFAS contaminants.
 If waste is not treated appropriately the PFAS is likely to be discharged to the environment.

 EPA is consulting with waste treatment and disposal industries to identify companies that can appropriately treat or dispose of PFAS in liquid wastes.
+For example, Veolia recently received a 30A approval to demonstrate their capabilities in removing and capturing PFAS from impacted stormwater.
 There are companies that are currently performing trials in other jurisdictions, with promising results.
 When these technologies are available in Victoria, EPA will publish this information.

 When discussing options for the treatment of PFAS-impacted liquid wastes, EPA recommends that you question whether the technologies used will capture the PFAS and how the captured PFAS will be managed.
 Treatment companies should be able to provide you with details of their process, what percentage of the PFAS is captured and how the captured PFAS is managed or destroyed.